How Marijuana Addiction Impacts Couples and Relationships

 Contents

 Many people smoke pot and think it's no big deal.
-Most of them would laugh at the suggestion that marijuana addiction could possibly apply to them.
+Most of them would laugh at the suggestion that marijuana addiction could apply to them.

 Unintended Problems Marijuana Addiction Can Cause

-Another couple in marriage counseling with me decided a few weeks ago that they needed to stop smoking pot in the evenings after their young kids go to bed.
+Another couple in marriage counseling with me decided recently that they needed to stop smoking pot in the evenings after their young kids go to bed.

 What were their reasons?

 Watching porn?
-Not a problem; he has no interest in sex, and even less now that he's started smoking pot again in the shed during the day while I'm in the house or at work.
+Not a problem.
+He has no interest in sex, and even less now that he's started smoking pot again in the shed during the day while I'm in the house or at work.
 He's in denial that it has any effect on him, except beneficial effects on his health and mood.
 He's in denial that he has promised me to stop and, therefore, that he has broken that promise (several times), even though he once promised it during one of our counselling sessions.
 (He stopped going to those, too.)" -Maria

-Like alcohol, in our society marijuana has become normalized as an acceptable way to de-stress, relax, and cope with physical pain.
 Unfortunately, it's also very easy to develop a dependence upon pot for these reasons and for that dependence to then become an addiction to marijuana.

 • Loss of interest in sex